Six Figure Moms

 Pour the batter into the crockpot.

-In a bowl, dump in your frozen blueberries.
+In a bowl, dump in your blueberries.
 I suppose you could use just about any frozen berry you want.

 Add the remaining 1 cup of sugar and 2 tsp of lemon juice.